LEGACY

 A photo of the Comte and Comtesse B. de Sercey at Chateau du Rocher

-The Count and Countess B. de Sercey
+The Comte and Comtesse Bertrand de Sercey